antoninodarpa/Esecizi_JavaScript/README.md

 # Array Methods Advanced

-Create a function called `uncompletedNotes` that returns only not completed todos.
+Create a function called `sortPeopleByAge` that returns the people in ascending order by age.

-**Suggestion**

-Use the forEach and filter arrays methods.